Mount Clemens Bathers

-The Mount Clemens Bathers were a minor league baseball team based in Mount Clemens, Michigan.
+The Mount Clemens Bathers were a Minor League Baseball team based in Mount Clemens, Michigan.
 Between 1906 and 1914, the Bathers played as members of the Class D level Southern Michigan League in 1906 and 1907, Border League in 1912 and 1913 and Southern Michigan League in 1914, winning the league championship in 1906.

-Mount Clemens hosted home minor league teams at Culver Park.
+The Mount Clemens teams hosted home minor league at Culver Park.

 History

 1906 & 1907 - Southern Michigan League

 The 1906 Mount Clemens Bathers became charter members of the six–team Class D level Southern Michigan League, also called the "Southern Michigan Association".
 The Battle Creek Crickets, Jackson Convicts, Kalamazoo White Sox, Saginaw and Tecumseh Indians teams joined Mount Clemens as charter members of the league.

 The Mount Clemens use of the "Bathers" moniker corresponds to the local landscape and industry in the era.
-Tourism related to the mineral baths was once a large industry, as at one time, the city had 11 bathhouses and several hotels related to the mineral baths.
+Tourism related to the mineral baths was once a large industry, as at one time, the city had 11 bathhouses, and several hotels related to the mineral baths.
 The first bathhouse was built in 1873.
 Noted visitors included film actors Clark Gable and Mae West, athletes Babe Ruth and Jack Dempsey, news magnate William Randolph Hearst, and the Vanderbilt family.
 Today, one spa remains.

-Beginning league play on May 6, 1906, the Mount Clemens Bathers won a championship in their first season of minor league play.
+Beginning league play on May 6, 1906, the Mount Clemens Bathers won a championship in their first season of minor league play..
 The Bathers ended the 1906 with a record of 69–34 to place first in the final Southern Michigan League standings.
-Managed by Walter Trombley, Mount Clemens finished 6.5 games ahead of the second place Kalamazoo White Sox (63–41), who were followed by the Tecumseh Indians (57–47), Jackson Convicts (52–52), Battle Creek Crickets (39–56) and Saginaw (34–60).
-Bill Roth of Mount Clemens led the league in batting average, hitting.
+Managed by Walter Trombley, Mount Clemens finished 6.5 games ahead of the second place Kalamazoo White Sox (63–41), who were followed by the Tecumseh Indians (57–47), Jackson Convicts (52–52), Battle Creek Crickets (39–56) and Saginaw (34–60) Bill Roth of Mount Clemens led the league in batting average, hitting.
 302 with a league leading 115 hits.

-The Mount Clemens Bathers continued play in the 1907 Southern Michigan League.
+The 1907 Mount Clemens Bathers continued play in the Southern Michigan League.
 Mount Clemens ended the season in fourth place with a record of 52–51, playing under managers Joe Ganzel and George Thomas.
 The Bathers finished 13.5 games behind the first place Tecumseh Indians in the eight–team league.
+Mount Clemens folded from play in Southern Michigan League following the 1907 season.
 John Landry of Mount Clemens led the league with 60 runs, 120 hits and a batting average of .297, while teammate Irwin Gough led the league with 253 strikeouts.
-Mount Clemens folded from play in Southern Michigan League following the 1907 season.